-domino contributor and Design Chic blogger Kristy Woodson Harvey has a brand new novel, Dear Carolina (Berkley/Penguin), released on May 5.
-It's a book about the ways we create our families, finding true love and, of course, fabulous design!
-We asked Kristy a few questions about the book, her journey to publication, and what we can expect to see from her in the future.
+Domino contributor and Design Chic blogger Kristy Woodson Harvey has a brand new novel, Dear Carolina (Berkley/Penguin), releasing on May 5.
+It is a book about the ways we create our families, finding true love and, of course, fabulous design!
+We asked Kristy a few questions about the book, her journey to publication and what we can expect to see from her in the future.

 One baby girl.

 Two strong Southern women.

 And the most difficult decision they’ll ever make.

 Frances “Khaki” Mason has it all: a thriving interior design career, a loving husband and son, homes in North Carolina and Manhattan—everything except the second child she has always wanted.
 Jodi, her husband’s nineteen-year-old cousin, is fresh out of rehab, pregnant, and alone.
 Although the two women couldn’t seem more different, they forge a lifelong connection as Khaki reaches out to Jodi, encouraging her to have her baby.
 But as Jodi struggles to be the mother she knows her daughter deserves, she will ask Khaki the ultimate favor…

 Written to baby Carolina, by both her birth mother and her adoptive one, this is a story that proves that life circumstances shape us but don’t define us—and that families aren’t born, they’re made…